 What Should You Do After a Pedestrian Accident?

-There are certain things you can do that can help your claim after a pedestrian accident.
+There are certain things you can do that can help your claim after an accident between a vehicle and a pedestrian.
 They may differ slightly from car accidents and other accidents because pedestrians are likely to have more severe injuries and may not be able to accomplish as many tasks at the scene—but there are still some tips you may want to keep in mind.

+- Talk to the Police and Emergency Services.
 When emergency services arrive, allow them to assess you.
 If you need immediate care, they’ll transport you to the hospital.
 If the injuries seem minor and you’re able to go home, you should still arrange to see your doctor within the following couple of days.
 The sooner you’re able to identify your injuries and treat them, the sooner you’ll be able to start the healing process.
+You’ll also want to speak with the police.

 Your Fayetteville Pedestrian Accident Lawyer Will Fight for You